 - Remember, if your child is 2 – 5 and difficult to understand, coming in for a speech screening is crucial.
-Early intervention is the one of the first (and oftentimes the most important) step towards speech and language therapy and management.
+Early intervention is the one of the first (and often the most important) step towards speech and language therapy and management.

 Does your child play sports?
-Has he or she ever experienced a head injury or had a concussion?
+Has he or she ever experienced a head trauma or had a concussion?
 If so, please refer to information on our TBI subpage.
 We are able to handle these young athletes at our office and help parents and schools determine guidelines for the most effective treatment.

 Adults are welcome at this facility as well.
-Speech therapy services are provided to adults with voice disorders, disorders of fluency (stuttering) and neurological defects caused by stroke, head trauma, andother acquired or congenital neurological disorders.
+Speech therapy services are provided to adults with voice disorders, disorders of fluency (stuttering) and neurological defects caused by stroke, head trauma, and other acquired or congenital neurological disorders.